VassilievVV/SpreadCommander/README.md

 ## UPDATES

+### Version 2.5
+- Third-party components are updated.
+- Minor updates and fixes.

 ### Version 2.4
 - Book's WriteImage in both F# and PowerShell now adds cloned image to the Book.
 If System.Drawing.Image (not filename) was passed to this method, it needs to be disposed.
 - Updated Cancelling scripts.